Pleiades in folklore and literature: Other Jewish sources

-Arabia, the Levant and Islamic sources
+Arabia and Islamic sources

 In Arabic the Pleiades are known as al-Thurayya (الثريا), the first main consonant becoming a morpheme into outlying linguistic zones north and east.
 Some scholars of Islam suggested that the Pleiades are the "star" mentioned in Sura An-Najm ("The Star") of the Quran.

 The name was borrowed into Persian and Turkish as a female given name, and is in use throughout the Middle East (for example Princess Soraya of Iran and Thoraya Obaid).
 It eponymises the Thuraya satellite phone system of the United Arab Emirates.

 A Hadith recalled by Imam Bukhari, states:

 A companion of The Holy Prophet (may the peace and blessings of Allah be upon him) relates: One day we were sitting with The Holy Prophet (may the peace and blessings of Allah be upon him) when this chapter (Note: Chapter 62 - Surah Al-Jummah - from the Qur'an) was revealed.
 I enquired from Muhammad (may the peace and blessings of Allah be upon him).
 Who are the people to whom the words "and among others of them who have not yet joined them" (Note: The verse quoted here is verse 3 from the aforementioned chapter) refer?
 Salman (may Allah be pleased with him), a Persian was sitting among us.
 The Holy Prophet (may the peace and blessings of Allah be upon him) put his hand on Salman (may Allah be pleased with him) and said.
 If faith were to go up to the Pleiades, a man from among these would surely find it.
 (Bukhari).